 The research was published in July in the journal “Sexual Medicine”.
 You can read the research extensively, but you can of course also just put it to the test.
-Our coffeeshop near Amstelveen is open every day from 8 a.m. to 1 a.m.
+Make sure to check our updated opening hours here.

 We have taken measures in connection with the coronavirus so that we can open safely and you can get your products to see if your sex life gets a big boost.
 We are easily accessible for those who live or work in Amsterdam, Amstelveen, or the Schiphol region.
 Plan the fastest route to coffeeshop The Border here.